Copanies/Copany/README.md

 4. All records are public and transparent, open to discussion and iteration, helping the community reach a shared understanding of task complexity.

 Through continuous feedback and refinement, Copany aims to establish a system that truly reflects both personal value and collective contribution.

-## Mission & Vision

-**Mission:**

-To create a collaborative model that is free, transparent, and built on shared outcomes.

-**Vision:**

-To make work more free — and more meaningful.

 ## Product Structure